CFS Resolution Island

 CFS Resolution Island (BAF-5) is a short-range radar site.
-It is located 593 mi north-northwest of CFB Goose Bay, Labrador on Resolution Island, Nunavut.
+It is located 593 mi north-northwest of CFB Goose Bay, Labrador on Resolution Island.
 It is part of the North Warning System.
 During the Cold War, it was operated as part of the Pinetree Line network controlled by NORAD.

 History

-As a result of the Cold War and with the expansion of a North American continental air defense system, Resolution Island was selected as a site for a United States Air Force (USAF) radar station, one of the many that would make up the Pinetree Line of Ground-Control Intercept (GCI) radar sites.
+As a result of the Cold War and with the expansion of a North American continental air defense system, Resolution Island was selected as a site for a United States Air Force (USAF) radar station, one of the many that would make up the Pinetree Line of ground-controlled intercept (GCI) radar sites.

+In the original plans for the Pinetree Line, the N-30 radar station was to be located at Cape Chidley.
+Supplies were moved to the site by ship during 1951–52, but in late 1952–early 1953 the site was moved to Resolution Island.

 The United States Air Force Northeast Air Command (NEAC) established a general surveillance radar station on Resolution Island in 1953, designating the site as "Resolution Island Air Station", with Site-ID of N-30.
 The 920th Aircraft Control and Warning Squadron was assigned to the site on 19 January 1952.
 It was equipped with the following radars: